 Fly fishing relies on completely different equipment and techniques than conventional fishing approaches do.
 Although fly rods are used by many anglers targeting saltwater fish, they are commonly used for catching stream-dwelling trout.

-You’ll need the same basic equipment as you would for any other type of fishing – fly rod, fly reel ( what is the best fly reel anyway? ), fly line and, of course, flies – but you’ll need to match the size and weight of the equipment to the species you are seeking.
+You’ll need the same basic equipment as you would for any other type of fishing – fly rod , fly reel ( what is the best fly reel anyway? ), fly line and, of course, flies – but you’ll need to match the size and weight of the equipment to the species you are seeking.
+Also don’t forget fishing waders, and wading boots to go along with it.

 Although most people probably think fishing is a warm-weather activity, plenty of anglers fill their freezers by fishing through several feet of ice.
 However, fishing through a hole in the ice requires a completely different approach to the pursuit.